kevslinger/Ravenclaw-toolkit/README.md

 * Harry Potter and the Half-Blood Prince.pdf
 * Harry Potter and the Deathly Hallows.pdf

-Once you do that, you're ready to run our program!
+Once you've done that, you're ready to run our program!
 (For now, assume python experience).
-Open up your terminal and run `python3 ravenclaw_toolkit/book_splitter.py`.
+Open up your terminal and run `python ravenclaw_toolkit/book_splitter.py`.
 Your results will be waiting in the `ravenclaw_toolkit/static` folder! (`ravenclaw_toolkit/static/HP1` will contain all the pages of Sorcerer's Stone.)

 ### Display Page

 To view a single page of one of the books, You'll need to have populated your `ravenclaw_toolkit/static` folder with the PDF Splitter (See [PDF Splitter](#pdf-splitter)).
-Once you've done that, you can go back into your terminal and run `python3 ravenclaw_toolkit/display_page.py <book_num> <page_num>` and you'll see the page open!
-For example, `python3 display_page.py 4 100` opens the 100th page of Goblet of Fire.
+Once you've done that, you can go back into your terminal and run `python ravenclaw_toolkit/display_page.py <book_num> <page_num>` and you'll see the page open!
+For example, `python display_page.py 4 100` opens the 100th page of Goblet of Fire, and adding the `--lines` option will add annotations to show you the line number of each line (try `python display_page.py 4 100 --lines`).

 ## Developer